BioplatformsAustralia/bpaotu/README.md

 psql -U webapp
 ```

-Then set the search path to the "otu" schema at the psql prompt
+Then set the search path to the "otu" schema at the psql prompt:

 ```
 SET search_path TO otu;